 Smart Messaging will make it easier for retailers to communicate directly with their customers using technology designed to personalise advertising and information for the individual consumer.
 Customisable billboards and targeted messages to customers’ smartphones, as well as advertisements that change to reflect the preferences of particular shoppers could make everyone’s shopping experience more streamlined whilst benefiting retailers by increasing sales and building customer loyalty.

 Black Friday as we know it is unlikely to be around much longer as retailers adopt these new technologies in order to avoid queues and chaos in their shops.
 Smart Retail is just around the corner and we’re looking forward to a calmer shopping experience in the future.
-For a more detailed look at the impact Smart Retail is likely to have on the way we shop, download our Smart Retail Whitepaper here.
+For a more detailed look at how Smart Retail is likely to change the way we shop, download our Smart Retail Whitepaper here.